nicolevanderhoeven/doing-it-in-public/content/index.md

 	- How to learn hard things
 - Do it in a group
 	- Learn within communities
+	- Find an accountability group
 	- Get good at listening for signals
 	- Get good at asking for feedback and receiving it well
 	- Experiment
+- Make it intentional
+	- What are your exit criteria?
+	- How to get out of your own way
+	- Get clear about why you're doing this, and why you're not
 - The Manifesto for Learning in Public

 ### Chapter 3.
 Tier 0: Microlearning

 - Building a foundation for learning in public
 - Starting before you're ready
 - What if it could be easy?